-We currently do not have any plans to issue shares of serial preferred stock.
-The Board of Directors believes, however, that the ability to issue serial preferred stock may be helpful in structuring financings or acquisitions in the future for the reasons described above.
+We currently do not have any plans to issue shares of Serial Preferred Stock.
+The Board of Directors believes, however, that the ability to issue Serial Preferred Stock may be helpful in structuring financings or acquisitions in the future for the reasons described above.

-Potential Effects of the Proposed Amendment
+Potential Effects of the Proposal

-In deciding whether to issue additional shares of common stock or shares of serial preferred stock, the Board of Directors will carefully consider the terms of such preferred stock and the effect of the issuance on the operating results of our company and its existing stockholders.
-With the exception of stock dividends, issuances of common stock or one or more series of serial preferred stock may result in dilution to the investments of existing stockholders.
-In addition, issuances of common stock or serial preferred stock could be used to discourage or make more difficult a business combination or an attempt to obtain control of our company that is not approved by our Board of Directors, even when those attempts may be in the best interests of some or all of our stockholders.
+In deciding whether to issue additional shares of common stock or shares of Serial Preferred Stock, the Board of Directors will carefully consider the terms of such preferred stock and the effect of the issuance on the operating results of our company and its existing stockholders.
+With the exception of stock dividends, issuances of common stock or one or more series or classes of Serial Preferred Stock may result in dilution to the investments of existing stockholders.
+In addition, issuances of common stock or Serial Preferred Stock could be used to discourage or make more difficult a business combination or an attempt to obtain control of our company that is not approved by our Board of Directors, even when those attempts may be in the best interests of some or all of our stockholders.
 The Board of Directors did not propose this amendment for the purpose of discouraging mergers, tender offers, proxy contests, or other changes in control of our company, and we are not aware of any specific effort to accumulate our common stock or to obtain control of our company by means of a merger, tender offer, solicitation, or otherwise.